 Hoist Finance has an internal governance and control framework aimed at creating the environment necessary to enable the entire organisation to promote effective, high quality corporate governance by providing clear definitions, assignments of roles and responsibilities and Group-wide tools and procedures.

-Hoist Finance applies the COSO model for internal control over financial reporting.
+Hoist Finance applies the Committee of Sponsoring Organisations (COSO) model for internal control over financial reporting.